openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/03-viewing-the-java-console-and-camel-route.md

 ![Select Java Console](../../assets/intro-openshift/fis-deploy-app/03-select-java-console.png)

+You are now taken to the JBoss Fuse Hawtio console.
+The JBoss Fuse Hawtio console provides in depth details into our running application including JMX, runtime Threads, and a full selection of tools to drill into the RESTFul API developed and deployed as an Apache Camel route.

-The Hawtio console display all the available Camel routes, select the "Route Diagram" to see more detail implementation:
+Lets take a look at some statistics provided by the console.
+Select the "Route Diagram" to see more detail implementation:

 ![Select Diagram route](../../assets/intro-openshift/fis-deploy-app/03-select-diagram-route.png)

-This is what it should look like:
+The Route Diagram tab provids a graphical review of all the routes currently deployed in our API application.
+After selecting this tab we should see something similar to what is pictured below; 5 routes starting with various EIP depictions of route behavior:

 ![Detail Camel Route](../../assets/intro-openshift/fis-deploy-app/03-detail-camel-route.png)